Normal Crossings Singularities for Symplectic Topology: Introduction

-In addition to the immediate applications described above, we expect Theorem~\ref{NCD_thm} to be useful for studying smooth affine varieties and isolated singularities from a symplectic perspective.
-For instance, an affine variety can be embedded into a smooth projective variety so that its complement is a smooth normal crossing divisor; see~\cite{MAff}.
-Theorem~\ref{NCD_thm} describes what a neighborhood of this divisor looks like and hence what the affine variety looks like at infinity; this is useful for analyzing the symplectic cohomology of such varieties.
-In contrast to \cite[Theorem 5.14]{MAff}, Theorem~\ref{NCD_thm} describes such neighborhoods for families of affine varieties.
-Links of isolated singularities or families of isolated singularities (viewed as contact manifolds) can also be described explicitly by looking at neighborhoods of the exceptional curves of some resolution, using Theorem~\ref{NCD_thm} to put such neighborhoods in a standard form, and then applying techniques from~\cite{McLean}.\\
+While the present paper connects directly with deep questions raised by Gromov~\cite{GrBook} over 3 decades ago, the immediate inspiration for our overall project comes from the Gross-Siebert program~\cite{GS0} for a direct proof of mirror symmetry and from distinct recent developments in symplectic topology.
+Theorems~\ref{SCD_thm} and~\ref{SCC_thm}, along with the deformation principle behind them, lay the foundation for symplectic topology versions of logarithmic structures of algebraic geometry and of stable logarithmic maps of \cite{GS,QChen,AC} that are central to the Gross-Siebert program.
+The almost K\"ahler and exploded manifold versions of these objects proposed in \cite{Inc,Brett1} are more rigid than desirable and have so far proved too unwieldy for practical applications.
+We expect Theorem~\ref{SCD_thm} to be also useful for studying smooth affine varieties and isolated singularities from a symplectic perspective.
+For instance, an affine variety can be embedded into a smooth projective variety so that its complement is an NC~divisor; see \cite[Section~2.1]{MAff}.
+Theorem~\ref{SCD_thm} describes what a neighborhood of this divisor looks like and hence what the affine variety looks like at infinity; this is useful for analyzing the symplectic cohomology of such varieties.
+In contrast to \cite[Theorem 5.14]{MAff}, Theorem~\ref{SCD_thm} describes such neighborhoods for families of affine varieties.
+Links of isolated singularities or families of isolated singularities (viewed as contact manifolds) can also be described explicitly by looking at neighborhoods of the exceptional curves of some resolution, using Theorem~\ref{SCD_thm} to put such neighborhoods in a standard form, and then applying techniques from~\cite{McLean}.